openshift/runbooks/alerts/machine-config-operator/MachineConfigDaemonPivotError.md

-This alert is triggered when the Machine Config Daemon (MCD) detects an error when trying to pivot the operating system (OS) image to a new version or is unable to pivot to a new version during a cluster upgrade.
+This alert is triggered when the Machine Config Daemon (MCD) detects an error when trying to pivot the operating system (OS) image to a new version or a kernel change.
+If the MCD is unable to complete the pivot or change within 2 minutes the alert will fire.

-This alert occurs when a node experiences
-OS update or kernel change failure(s) lasting more than 2 minutes during a cluster upgrade.

 ## Impact